BenMcEwen1/benmcewen1.github.io/_pages/about.md

 My current project is [TABMON](https://www.nina.no/english/TABMON) where I am contributing to the development of a transnational biodiversity monitoring system with autonomous acoustic sensors from Norway to Spain.

 I am the co-lead of the [Listening Lab](https://www.listeninglabnz.com/) a multidisciplinary research group developing computational bioacoustic tools for conservation in New Zealand.
 I completed my PhD in computer Science from the Unversity of Canterbury where I developed methods for detection of invasive species.
-I am especially interested in how computational tools can aid in the detection of the rare, at-risk and invasive.
+I am especially interested in how computational tools can aid in the detection of rare, at-risk and invasive species.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.